MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/pep_x/ns-pep_x-_pep_power_control_complete.md

 ### -field PowerControlCode

-[in] A pointer to a <a href="https://docs.microsoft.com/previous-versions/aa373931(v=vs.80)">GUID</a> value that specifies the power control operation that was performed.
+[in] A pointer to a GUID value that specifies the power control operation that was performed.
 This is the same value that the PEP supplied in response to the <a href="https://docs.microsoft.com/windows-hardware/drivers/kernel/using-peps-for-acpi-services">PEP_DPM_WORK</a> notification to initiate the power control operation.

 ### -field RequestContext